dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/additional-claims.md

 [!code-csharp[](additional-claims/samples/2.x/AdditionalClaimsSample/Pages/Account/ExternalLogin.cshtml.cs?name=snippet_OnGetCallbackAsync&highlight=31-32)]

-### Add an authentication token
+### Add an additional token

-When the authentication ticket is created, add a new <xref:Microsoft.AspNetCore.Authentication.AuthenticationToken> with the current <xref:System.DateTime> for an [AuthenticationToken.Name](xref:Microsoft.AspNetCore.Authentication.AuthenticationToken.Name*) of `TicketCreated`:
+To demonstrate how to add a custom token, which is stored as part of `SaveTokens`, the sample app adds an <xref:Microsoft.AspNetCore.Authentication.AuthenticationToken> with the current <xref:System.DateTime> for an [AuthenticationToken.Name](xref:Microsoft.AspNetCore.Authentication.AuthenticationToken.Name*) of `TicketCreated`:

 [!code-csharp[](additional-claims/samples/2.x/AdditionalClaimsSample/Startup.cs?name=snippet_AddGoogle&highlight=10-21)]